-The Venetian-style houses, the dazzling panorama and the bluish sea captivate those who come to Piran for the first time.
-However, among the municipalities of Slovenian Istria, this city knows much more.
-In terms of cultural values, it stands out as well as in terms of gastronomy, as well as its spas.
+The Venetian-style houses, the dazzling panorama and the bluish sea, captivate those who come to Piran for the first time.
+However, this city knows much more among the Slovenian Istria municipalities.
+In terms of cultural values, it stands out as well in terms of gastronomy, as well as its spas.

 Piran, located at the tip of the peninsula, will be a pleasant surprise, all the more so as most travellers do not even hope that the Slovenian coast can offer unforgettable experiences.
 This tiny little gem of Slovenia has a real Mediterranean charm for visitors.

 Piran is located on the coast of the Adriatic Sea in the western part of Slovenia.
 It is on a peninsula, facing towards Venice (Italy).
 Piran is one of the 4 famous towns on the Slovenian coast (Koper, Izola, Piran, Portoroz).
 Going south you will stumble into the city of Portoroz, then into the Croatian boarder.